Opinion | Trump’s trial has crystallized the horror of Jan. 6. The Senate must convict him.

 On Wednesday, the managers demonstrated that the violence was predictable.
 Mr. Trump planned the rally with the organizers of the second Million MAGA March, a previous pro-Trump event that had turned violent.
 House members detailed how Trump fanatics openly planned the Capitol invasion on pro-Trump websites that the White House reportedly monitored, and how government officials warned about the threat of extremist violence.
 And they showed how Mr. Trump nevertheless told his mob, “If you don’t fight like hell, you’re not going to have a country anymore.”
 His acolytes, the presentation documented, had been primed by his previous support for violent acts, such as a Trump caravan’s attempt to run a bus of Biden supporters off a Texas highway.

-Mr. Trump’s lawyers cannot credibly claim that the case is about a few careless words the former president uttered in a single speech.
+Mr. Trump’s lawyers cannot credibly claim that the case is about a few careless words the then-president uttered in a single speech.
 He fed his mob lies, told them they were losing their country and directed them to the Capitol when it was obvious they did not mean to conduct orderly protest.

 Most Republican senators nevertheless appear determined to acquit Mr. Trump, based on a flawed constitutional argument that former officials cannot be impeached.
-Forty-four Republican Senators voted Tuesday against proceeding with the trial, signaling that there may only be a handful willing even to consider voting against Mr. Trump — nowhere near the 17 required for conviction.
+Forty-four Republican senators voted Tuesday against proceeding with the trial, signaling that there may only be a handful willing even to consider voting against Mr. Trump — nowhere near the 17 required for conviction.

 Senators will bring disgrace upon their chamber if they fail to hold the former president accountable.
 No reasonable listener this week could fail to find him culpable for the Capitol assault.
 If the Senate fails to convict, Democrats should challenge Republicans’ constitutional dodge by introducing a censure resolution spelling out Mr. Trump’s responsibility for inciting an insurrection.
 Each senator should be obliged to go on the record to condemn or condone a president’s unprecedented assault on U.S. democracy.